How to use Provider, Consumer, and ConsumerWidget

 ));

-Step 2 is to create a Provider<HiveDataStore>:
+Step 2: create a Provider<HiveDataStore>:

 // hive_data_store.dart